Is Church Attendance/Baptism Mandatory?

 - I Corinthians 16:2

-Now, we also note that in every period God was the One who provided the way in which He desired proper worship to be conducted.
+We also note that in every period God was the One who provided the way in which He desired proper worship to be conducted.
 For example, Cain's worship was rejected by God.
-We're not told exactly why, but the fact that it was not pleasing to God means that something he did, some form he did, some attitude that he had was not correct, because both of them offered worship to God.
+We're not told exactly why but the fact that it was not pleasing to God means that something he did or some attitude that he had was not correct, because both Cain and Abel offered worship to God.
 One was accepted, one was rejected.
-The one who was rejected, obviously didn't do something right.
-I tend to think it was his attitude.
+The one who was rejected obviously didn't do something right.

-At the very establishment of the church on Pentecost Sunday, the Apostles immediately began to teach the new converts the manner of Christian worship, and they continued by example in teaching, to encourage them to worship regularly what they were taught and how they were taught to do so.
+At the establishment of the church on Pentecost Sunday, the Apostles immediately began to teach the new converts the manner of Christian worship, and they continued both by example and teaching, to encourage them to worship regularly in the way that they were taught (Acts 2:42-47).

-The God who created the world, the God who gave Moses the law, the God for whom the Temple in Jerusalem was built, the God who sent Jesus, this is all the same God.
-We don't have a new-and-improved, or a and more cool and loose God in the New Testament.
-Some people seem to think, well, that's the Old Testament God.
-He was an angry God.
-He wanted everything done by the book, but in the New Testament, He's a cool God, and there's a lot of slack.
-You kind of do what you want.
-Not at all.
-Not at all.
-What makes us think that this God has even changed His mind about our need to worship Him.
+The God who created the world, the God who gave Moses the Law, the God for whom the Temple in Jerusalem was built, the God who sent Jesus, is the same God today Who was worshipped then.
+We don't have a new-and-improved, or a more relaxed God in the New Testament.
+However, some people seem to think that the Old Testament God was an angry Deity who wanted everything done by the book, but now in the New Testament, God has become more lenient when it comes to worship and allows His worshippers to do as they please in this area of Christian life and practice.

-- The Old Testament puts it this way, Exodus 20:8, "Remember to keep holy "the Sabbath day."
-It's a commandment.
-So the instruction to worship is conveyed through a commandment in the Old Testament.
+- The Old Testament puts it this way, Exodus 20:8, "Remember to keep holy the Sabbath day."
+This is a commandment, so the instruction to worship is conveyed through a commandment in the Old Testament.

-Here's what I mean by that: in a marriage relationship, God designed us in such a way that we must have sex at least one time in order to conceive a child.
+In a marriage relationship, God designed us in such a way that we must have sex at least one time in order to conceive a child.
 I think we all understand that.
 But how many of us would say that having sex once every year or two, to produce a child, would be something that would contribute to a healthy and a happy marriage?
-I don't think anybody would say, well, that's not really - I don't think that would contribute to the happiness and the satisfaction of a couple in marriage.
-And yet, the command or the basic necessity is only once, to get a child.
-So in our relationship, here's my point, in our relationship with Christ, the Bible stipulates through teaching and example that Christians should worship at least once per week, the Lord's Day, to take the Lord's Communion.
-You could argue that, and successfully demonstrate that this is necessary.
+Yet, the command or the basic necessity is that only one occasion of intimacy between husband and wife can ultimately bring a child into this world.
+Here's my point, in our relationship with Christ, the Bible stipulates through teaching and example that Christians should worship at least once per week, the Lord's Day, to take the Lord's Supper.
+This is a pretty clear teaching in the New Testament (Acts 2:42; Acts 20:7; I Corinthians 16:2; Hebrews 10:25).

-Through simple human experience, however, we have learned that the more times we repeat the experience, the healthier and more rewarding becomes our relationship with Christ, our Lord.
-Just human experience teaches that.
-We've also learned through experience that those who limit their worship to the absolute minimum, usually end up falling away sooner or later, because of this attitude.
-Just like in marriage, the more contact and interchange, the better the relationship.
+Through simple human experience, however, we have learned that the more times we repeat the worship experience, the healthier and more rewarding will our relationship be with Christ, our Lord.
+We've also learned through experience that those who limit their worship to the absolute minimum, usually end up falling away sooner or later.
+Just as in marriage, the more contact and interchange, the better the relationship.

-Now, I could list a host of other positive reasons and benefits for repeated and regular worship and fellowship and Bible study, but this one, the fact that it strengthens our relationship with God, is the one I believe that really matters.
-People who neglect worship for worldly pleasure or pastimes, they demonstrate what their priorities are.
-It's not a way to build up your faith.
-I understand, people work shifts, things are happening, babies are sick, we go out of town, we do overtime.
-There are plenty of reasons why you can't attend worship on a Wednesday or Sunday night, or make it Sunday.
-I understand that.
-But when our lifestyle includes regular worship, our faith can stand missing here, there, being gone two weeks.
-Our faith can stand that type of thing, because we include worship and fellowship as part of our lifestyle.
-It's not an exception, it's the rule.
+Now, I could list a host of other positive reasons and benefits for repeated and regular worship, fellowship and Bible study, but this one, the fact that it strengthens our relationship with God, is the one I believe that really matters.
+People who neglect worship for worldly pleasure or pastimes, demonstrate what their priorities are.
+This is not a way to build up your faith.
+I understand that people work shifts, things happen, babies get sick, we go out of town and have to work overtime.
+There are plenty of reasons why you can't attend worship on a Wednesday or Sunday night, or make it for the Lord's day service.
+However, when our lifestyle includes regular worship, our faith can stand the pressure caused by missing regular worship at times.
+This is because in our lives, regular worship is the rule and not the exception.

 Do you have to be a member of the Church of Christ?

-Again, there are long and short answers, and since we don't have all night here, I'm going to give you the short answer and the answer to this is, yes.
+The short answer to this is yes.
 Do you have to be a member of the church of Christ to be saved?
 Yes.
 Why?
 Three reasons.

 1. You cannot be a Christian and be saved without being part of Christ's church.